Normanfamdamly/Kickstarter_Analysis/README.md

 - What are some limitations of this dataset?

-	The dataset is limited in how successful the fundraising goal is in comparison to the success of the event.
-It would be go to know how much bang for the dollar we are getting.
-The data was no created to auto convert to one monetary unit to make it a apples to apples comparison makes it difficult to know the true success or failure for each event
+	The dataset is limited to how successful the fundraising is to its goal.
+It should really be a comparison to the success of the event.
+	It would be good to know how much money they are making off the events they raise money to fund.
+The data was lacking an auto convert to one monetary unit to make it an apples-to-apples comparison between countries as well.

 - What are some other possible tables and/or graphs that we could create?